liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/login.rst

 Note that activation links are deleted from the backend once the account has been successfully activated.
-(In the future, they may also be deleted if the user didn't click on them within 7 days.) 'unknown_path' can therefore mean two things: either the activation link was was never valid (the user mistyped it or just tried to guess one), or it used to be valid but has been deleted.
+(In the future, they may also be deleted if the user didn't click on them within 7 days.) 'unknown_path' can therefore mean two things: either the activation link was never valid (the user mistyped it or just tried to guess one), or it used to be valid but has been deleted.
 There is no way to distinguish between these cases.
+The message displayed to the user should explain that.

 FIXME How to test this without actually sending an email?